Algorithms for the uniqueness of the longest common subsequence: Problem setup

 For some species, the DNA is a circle, not a line \cite{verma2019architecture}.
 A circular DNA also has a natural direction (from 5' end to 3' end), and we use the clockwise direction to represent this natural direction.
 In the circular sequence scenario, a common subsequence is a circular sequence that can be obtained from each circular gene sequence by deleting some genes.
-See Fig.~\ref{sce2} for two circular gene sequences and their longest common subsequence.
+See Fig.~\ref{sce2} for two circular gene sequences and their LCS.
 Notice that we can rotate each circular sequence for a better match.

 A gene might have multiple copies (duplicated) in a gene sequence \cite{ibal2019information}.
 Notice that the definition of the transposable gene is a gene (specific DNA sequence) that has the ability to change its position, not a certain copy of a gene that changes its position.
 This means transposable genes should be defined for genes, not gene copies.
 Thus we should only consider common subsequences that consist of all or none copies of the same gene.
 When calculating the length of a common subsequence, we should count genes, not gene copies.
 Consider two linear sequences $(4,1,2,1,1,3,2,4,1,1)$ and $(4,1,2,3,1,1,2,1,1,4)$.
-If we consider any subsequences, the longest common subsequence is $(4,1,2,1,1,2,1,1)$; if we only consider subsequences that contain all or none copies of the same gene, but count the length by copies, the longest common subsequence is $(1,2,1,1,2,1,1)$; if we only consider subsequences that contain all or none copies of the same gene, and count the length by genes, the unique longest common subsequence is $(4,2,3,2,4)$, and gene $1$ is proper-transposable.
+If we consider any subsequences, the LCS is $(4,1,2,1,1,2,1,1)$; if we only consider subsequences that contain all or none copies of the same gene, but count the length by copies, the LCS is $(1,2,1,1,2,1,1)$; if we only consider subsequences that contain all or none copies of the same gene, and count the length by genes, the unique LCS is $(4,2,3,2,4)$, and gene $1$ is proper-transposable.

 When we consider circular gene sequences with duplicated genes, we should still only consider subsequences that consist of all or none copies of the same gene, and calculate the length by genes.
 Notice that circular sequences can be rotated.
-See Fig.~\ref{sce4} for two circular gene sequences with duplicated genes and their longest common subsequence.
+See Fig.~\ref{sce4} for two circular gene sequences with duplicated genes and their LCS.

-We have turned the problem of determining transposable genes into finding the longest common subsequence of several gene sequences.
+We have turned the problem of determining transposable genes into finding the LCS of several gene sequences.
 Depending on whether the gene sequences are linear or circular, and whether genes have multiple copies, the problem can be classified into four scenarios:

 \textbf{Scenario 1}: Consider $m$ linear sequences of genes $1,\ldots,n$, where each gene has only one copy in each sequence.
 Determine the longest linear sequence that is a common subsequence of these $m$ sequences.